CoolProp/IF97/README.md

 cmake --build .
 ```

 This will spit out the values for the computer-program verification, they should agree with the values from http://www.iapws.org/relguide/IF97-Rev.pdf and other IAPWS documents as noted in the output.
-In Region 3, the backwards equations are used, which results in some loss of precision, but it is usually less than 0.001%
+In Region 3, the backwards equations are used, which results in some loss of precision, but it is usually less than 0.001%.

 Compiler Switches
 -----------------

 There are two compiler switches that can be used to modify the behavior of the IF97 function library.

 - ``REGION3_ITERATE``: If defined in the main program, will use the supplemental backward equations in Region 3 (mostly the supercritical region) to generate an initial guess for Density as a function of Temperature and Pressure and then use that initial guess for a Newton-Raphson solution of the original IF97 Revised Release for p = f(T,rho) to generate a more accurate solution.
-If ``REGION3_ITERATE`` is not defined, the supplemental backward equations in Region 3 are used directly, which an error on the order of 1E-6, but about 2.5 times faster.
+If ``REGION3_ITERATE`` is not defined, the supplemental backward equations in Region 3 are used directly, which an error on the order of 1E-6, but about 2.6 times faster.

-- ``IAPWS_UNITS``: By default, all input and output values of the IF97 functions are in SI Units, including Pa for Pressure and J for Enthalpy, Entropy, etc.  Additionally, surface tension returns units of N/m.
-By defining ``IAPWS_UNITS``, Pressure inputs/outputs will use MPA and all thermodynamic properties will use units of kJ (instead of J) as originally defined in the IAPWS IF97 Release documents.
-For example the function hmass(T,p) will require units of MPa for pressure and return values in kJ/kg.
+- ``IAPWS_UNITS``: By default, all input and output values of the IF97 functions are in SI Units, including [Pa] for Pressure and [J] (Joule) for Energy (Enthalpy, Entropy, etc.).
+By defining ``IAPWS_UNITS``, Pressure inputs/outputs will use [MPa] and all *_thermodynamic_* properties will use units of [kJ] (instead of [J]) as originally defined in the IAPWS IF97 Release documents.
+For example the function *_hmass(T,p)_* will require pressure input units of [MPa] and return values in [kJ/kg].
 All other unit types (kg, m, K) are SI units.
-In addition, surface tension will return values in the IAPWS published units of mN/m.
-Viscosity is return in the IAPWS units of Pa-s, independent of the condition of the flag.
+Transport properties of Viscosity [Pa-s], Thermal Conductivity [W/m-K], and Surface Tension [N/m] always return values in these SI units, independent of the condition of the ``IAPWS_UNITS`` flag, however pressure *_input_* values *_will_* depend on the condition of the ``IAPWS_UNITS`` compiler flag.

 Usage
 -----